How Archivists at the California State Archives Determine Archival Value

 The Secretary of State, through the State Archives, has the authority to identify and retain those records "deem[ed] to be of historical value” (Government Code Section 12224).
-Further, "No record shall be destroyed or otherwise disposed of by any agency of the state unless it is determined by the director [of General Services] that the record has no further administrative, legal, or fiscal value and the Secretary of State has determined that the record is inappropriate for preservation in the State Archives“ (Government Code Section 14755).
+Further, "A record shall not be destroyed or otherwise disposed of by an agency of the state, unless it is determined by the Secretary of State that the record has no further administrative, legal, or fiscal value and the Secretary of State has determined that the record is inappropriate for preservation in the State Archives“ (Government Code Section 12275(a).

 Whether the Archives keeps a particular record series is determined through the process of appraisal.
 There are several steps in the appraisal process: